 3. I am/You are/He/She is the same person as P

-According to this class of views, which, if any, continuers a person-stage P has, is settled either by the conative attitudes of some individual person-stage—most usually P itself—(private conativism – see for instance Kovacs (2016; 2020) Zimmerman (2012) Johnston (2010, ch.
-5) or by the conative attitudes of some community—most usually the community in which P is embedded—(public conativism – see for instance Stephen White (1989) who defends such a view, as perhaps do Eli Hirsch (1982, Ch.
-10) and Alan Sidelle (1999) who endorse versions of public as opposed to private conativism) or by some combination of the aforementioned.
+According to this class of views, which, if any, continuers a person-stage P has, is settled either by the conative attitudes of some individual person-stage—most usually P itself (private conativism, see, for instance, Kovacs [2016, 2020], Zimmerman [2012] Johnston [2010: ch.
+5])— or by the conative attitudes of some community—most usually the community in which P is embedded (public conativism, see, for instance, Stephen White [1989] who defends such a view, as perhaps do Eli Hirsch [1982: ch.
+10] and Alan Sidelle [1999] who endorse versions of public as opposed to private conativism) or by some combination of the aforementioned.

-Views in this class are known as conventionalist (Kovacs (2016; 2020) Braddon-Mitchell and Miller (2004) Miller (2009), Longenecker (forthcoming); Schechtman (2014)) conativist, (Braddon-Mitchell and Miller (2020a and (2020b) or practice-dependent (Braddon-Mitchell and West (2001) and West (1996)) though these different usages reflect different terminology rather than marking out important differences between views.
-That’s not to say there are not different views here, it’s just to say that the differences in terminology do not neatly map onto these differences.
+Views in this class are known as conventionalist (Kovacs 2016, 2020; Braddon-Mitchell and Miller 2004; Miller 2009; Longenecker, forthcoming; Schechtman 2014) conativist (Braddon-Mitchell and Miller 2020a, 2020b), or practice-dependent (Braddon-Mitchell and West 2001 and West 1996) though these different usages reflect different terminology rather than marking out important differences between views.
+That is not to say there are not different views here, it is just to say that the differences in terminology do not neatly map onto these differences.
 In this paper I talk of personal-identity conativism.
 The class of views in question is one on which it is conative attitudes that, in part, settle whether an utterance of a personal-identity sentence is true.
 ‘Conativism’ nicely captures that idea.
-By contrast, ‘conventionalism’ tends to conjure up views on which whether such an utterance is true is in some way a matter of mere convention: something that we consciously legislate, that could easily have been different, and, perhaps, where the choice of the convention is of little import.
-Since defenders of views in this class typically reject these connotations (see especially Braddon-Mitchell and Miller (2004)), I will talk of conativism.
+By contrast, ‘conventionalism’ tends to conjure up views on which whether such an utterance is true is in some way a matter of mere convention: something we consciously legislate that could easily have been different and, perhaps, where the choice of the convention is of little import.
+Since defenders of views in this class typically reject these connotations (see especially Braddon-Mitchell and Miller 2004), I will talk of conativism.

-So, for instance, suppose person-stage P anticipates the experiences only of person-stages that are psychologically continuous with her; reasons prudentially only about person-stages that are psychologically continuous with her; cares, in a distinctively first-personal manner, only about person-stages that are psychologically continuous with her; only feels responsible for the past actions of person-stages that are psychologically continuous with her, and so on.
-Then I will say that P organises her conative attitudes around the relation of psychological continuity.
-To be clear, the idea that person-stages organize their conative attitudes around some relation is not intended to suggest that they consciously choose to do so; a person-stage counts as organizing their attitudes around relation R just in case those attitudes are ‘centred around’ that relation.
+For instance, suppose person-stage P anticipates the experiences only of person-stages that are psychologically continuous with her; reasons prudentially only about person-stages that are psychologically continuous with her; cares, in a distinctively first-personal manner, only about person-stages that are psychologically continuous with her; only feels responsible for the past actions of person-stages that are psychologically continuous with her, and so on.
+Then I will say that P organizes her conative attitudes around the relation of psychological continuity.
+To be clear, the idea that person-stages organize their conative attitudes around some relation is not intended to suggest that they consciously choose to do so; a person-stage counts as organizing their attitudes around relation R just in case those attitudes are ‘centered around’ that relation.

-Suppose that in P’s community, person-stages are held to be morally and legally responsible for the actions only of person-stages with whom they are psychologically continuous; bear the rights and responsibilities only of person-stage with whom they are psychologically continuous; are legally and socially recognised as being the continuer or descendent only of person-stages with whom they are psychologically continuous.
-Then I will say that P’s community organises its conative attitudes around the relation of psychological continuity.
-Mutatis mutandis for other relations around which an individual person-stage, or community, might organise their conative attitudes (such as, for instance, the relation of physical continuity, or biological continuity, or animalistic continuity, or soul continuity, or similarity, or any combination of these).
+Suppose that in P’s community, person-stages are held to be morally and legally responsible for the actions only of person-stages with whom they are psychologically continuous; bear the rights and responsibilities only of person-stages with whom they are psychologically continuous; are legally and socially recognized as being the continuer or descendent only of person-stages with whom they are psychologically continuous.
+Then I will say that P’s community organizes its conative attitudes around the relation of psychological continuity.
+Mutatis mutandis this applies for other relations around which an individual person-stage or community might organize their conative attitudes (such as, for instance, the relation of physical continuity or biological continuity or animalistic continuity or soul continuity or similarity or any combination of these).